78Istvan/Build-three-project/README.md

 ## Design

-* Balck and white colors have been used to make a beg contrast with a little orange to make a little different, and highlite some text.
+* Black and white colours have been used to make a beg contrast with a little orange to make a little different, and highlight some text.

 * The Nato Sans JP font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

-* Home page image is an energetic strong image in the middle of the page to tell to any visitor what is the main profile of the website.
+* Home page image is an energetic strong image in the middle of the page to tell any visitor what is the main profile of the website.

 ## Wireframes